 You can get to Sorrento, Positano, and other places along the Amalfi Coast by public transportation.
 So, unless you’re taking a private car from Rome or Naples, a great way to save on expenses is to take advantage of the local trains and buses.
 Another option is to tie your transport needs in with the tours you’re taking.

 From Rome or Naples, take the slower train for as little as €12, which will get you there in about 2 to 2.5 hours.
 The fast train normally costs about €50 and takes an hour.
 Trenitalia and Italo are the two major train providers in Italy.

-From Naples, hop on the Circumvesuviano to Sorrento., which is a small regional train.
+To get to Sorrento from Naples, hop on the Circumvesuviano, which is a small regional train.
 This will cost you another €4 per person.

 The tour stops in Sorrento after Pompeii and some people arrange transport from Sorrento to their Amalfi Coast accommodation.
-You can arrange secondary transport through your accommodation or we’ll arrange it for you – wherever you can find the best price!
+You can organize secondary transport through your accommodation or we’ll arrange it for you—wherever you can find the best price!